 Before the Christmas break I started thinking about the idea to live more simply.
 At a time of year when it’s non stop chaos, slowing down was clearly what I was longing for.
 The holidays are the perfect time to do this – to be present and enjoy the simple pleasures of life.
 Following the holidays I wanted to apply it in practise to our home.

 Each year I spend time spring cleaning and decluttering things we’ve accumulated throughout the year we don’t really need.
-This year I don’t want to repeat that process, I want instead to only have in our home things we truly love and ensure we only purchase things that will add value to our home.
+This year I don’t want to repeat that process, instead I only want to have things we really love in our home.

 Those things that matter – stuff that tells a story and creates that feeling of home.

-I love visiting others homes, whether it’s friends or individuals interviewed for the blog and hearing the story behind their stuff.
+I love visiting other peoples homes.
+Whether it’s friends or individuals interviewed for the HSJ and hearing the stories behind their stuff.
 Where they came from and how those homewares represent who people are and all they love and have seen.

 Surrounding yourself with the things you love has nothing to do with impressing other people.
 It’s about bringing personal joy and creating that feeling of home.
-Besides, there really is no point purchasing homewares on the basis that others will like the look of your home.
-It is a place for you and your family to come home together and relax.
+Besides, there’s really no point purchasing homewares on the basis that others will like the look of your home.
+It’s a place for you and your family to come home together, relax and enjoy.

 This statue is a treasured reminder of the trips Jeremy has taken with work, helping out in the Islands.

 We each have our own individual style and budgets (limitations, and non-existent ones too).
 Feeling the need to keep up with trends or what others have in their homes makes it harder to express your individuality and tell your own homes’ story.